Sunstone Eduversity raises $28 million

 The company is expected to expand its campus partnerships from 24 to 60 and will look to establish a presence across 35 Indian cities over the next year, Sunstone’s co-founder and chief operating officer Piyush Nangru said in an interview.

-The startup provides a hybrid learning model for master of business administration (MBA) courses, and helps manage the technology, curriculum and supply aspects for colleges and universities.
-Sunstone has also diversified to under-graduate courses.
+The startup provides a hybrid learning model for master of business administration (MBA) courses, and helps manage the technology, curriculum and supply aspects for Indian colleges and universities.
+Sunstone has also diversified to under-graduate courses including bachelors of business administration (BBA) and Master of Computer Application (MCA) this year.
+It helps these students with placements and has partnerships with more than 500 corporates in India, the company said.

-“Higher education institutions don’t have enough resources to manage the upco-ming supply for these courses.
-Sunstone partners with these universities to provide education as a full stack and acts as a direct-to-consumer brand for students, following an online and on-campus learning model," Nangru said.
+“Higher education institutions don’t have enough resources to manage the upcoming supply for these courses.
+Sunstone partners with these universities to provide education as a full stack and acts as a direct-to-consumer brand for students, following an online and on-campus learning model.
+For corporates, Sunstone provides standardised high-quality talent which is otherwise difficult to find," Nangru said.

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!